-This list gives you a snapshot overview of schools in Shanghai that are considered (though not necessarily chosen) by English-speaking expats.
+A snapshot overview of schools in Shanghai that are considered (although not necessarily chosen) by English-speaking expat parents.

 Concordia International School Shanghai (CISS)

 American High School Diploma(College Preparatory)/AP; ages 3-18; co-ed; day; independent; private non-profit; 1,055 pupils